-Course Title & Code Credits Credit course distribution Eligibility criteria Pre- requisite of the
+Course Title & Code Credits course Credit distribution of the Eligibility criteria Pre-requisite of the

 Lecture Tutorial Practical Course (If any)

-Philosophy of Mind DSE-7 4 3 1 0 None None
+Philosophy of Mind 4 3 1 0 None None

 - 1. Course Objective: The course will introduce students to the basic problems in philosophy of mind - 2.
 The course is designed to equip the students with significant philosophical standpoints that have historically emerged on the mind/body problem - 3.
 Students will develop the skill to analyse and evaluate the theoretical perspectives about the nature of mind and its relation to the world.